ersuman/myidea/README.md

 | Winner   | Team A  | Team B  | Draw    | 1-1 + S.Over  |
 | Winner   | Team A  | Team A  | Draw    | 2-0 + S.Over  |

-### another thought: yeso gare kaso hola? :P
-**after a set is over, the team with least wickets available will bat first in another set**

 # NPL BOT Championship: 🤩 New tournament using this format
 In Nepal, we have NPL cricket.
 We can enhance its excitement with one more tournament.